 The College of General Studies offers many degree and certificate programs, as well as opportunities for non-degree post-baccalaureate and guest students.
 The application process for our programs varies depending on your intended student status.
-Review the options below and select your targeted area to be directed to the proper steps to apply.
+Review the options below to be directed to the proper steps to apply.

 If you still have questions or are just not sure how to proceed, please contact us for additional help.

 Students seeking to enroll in a CGS bachelor's degree program for the first time (no prior college) or seeking a second bachelor's degree (first degree completed outside the University of Pittsburgh) will submit an application as a transfer student through the Office of Admissions and Financial Aid.

 If you are a returning or continuing student (previously enrolled at the University of Pittsburgh) and are looking to be reinstated or complete a second bachelor's degree, please click through for specific instructions related to your current status and proper methods to complete an application.